Slavic dragon: Smok

-The terms smok ("serpent") and tsmok ("sucker") can signify a dragon, but also just an ordinary snake.
+The terms smok ("dragon") and tsmok ("sucker") can signify a dragon, but also just an ordinary snake.
 There are Slavic folk tales in which a smok, when it reaches a certain age, grows into a dragon (zmaj, etc.).
-Similar lore is widespread across Slavic countries, as described below.

 Some common themes

 Snake into dragons

 The folklore that an ancient snake grows into a dragon is fairly widespread in Slavic regions.
 This is also paralleled by similar lore in China.

+In Russian lore, when the grass snake (уж) or some other serpent, lizard, rooster, or carp achieves certain longevity, such as 9 years or 40 years, it transmutes into a flying zmei.

 In Bulgaria is a similar folk belief that the smok ("Aesculapian snake") begins its life-cycle as a non-venomous snake but later grows into a zmei dragon after living 40 years.
 Or, if the body of a decapitated snake (zmiya) is joined to an ox or buffalo horn, it grows into a lamia after just 40 days, according to Bulgarian folk tradition published by Racho Slaveykov in the 19th century.

 There are also among the East Slavic folk the tradition that a viper transforms into a dragon.
-In Ukrainian folklore the viper needs 7 years to metamorphosize into a dragon, while in Belorussian folklore the requisite time is 100 years, according to one comparison.
+In Ukrainian folklore the viper needs 7 years to metamorphosize into a dragon, while in Belarusian folklore the requisite time is 100 years, according to one comparison.

 The weather-making dragon, ismeju (or zmeu), of Romanian Scholomance folklore is also locally believed to grow out of a snake which has lived for 9 years (belief found at "Hatzeger Thal" or Hațeg).